ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 ## Design

 - `TeleporterRegistry` is deployed on each blockchain that needs to keep track of `TeleporterMessenger` contract versions.
+- Each registry's mapping of version to contract address is independent of registries on other blockchains, and chains can decide on their own registry mapping entries.
 - `TeleporterRegistry` contract can be initialized through a list of initial registry entries, which are `TeleporterMessenger` contract versions and their addresses.
 - The registry keeps track of a mapping of `TeleporterMessenger` contract versions to their addresses, and vice versa, a mapping of `TeleporterMessenger` contract addresses to their versions.
 - Version zero is an invalid version, and is used to indicate that a `TeleporterMessenger` contract has not been registered yet.
 - Once a version number is registered in the registry, it cannot be changed, but a previous registered protocol address can be added to the registry with a new version.
+This is especially important in the case of a rollback to a previous version, the previous Teleporter contract address can be registered with a new version to the registry.

 ## How to use `TeleporterRegistry`

-We've added an abstract `TeleporterUpgradeable` contract that helps integrate the `TeleporterRegistry` into a dapp.
+`TeleporterUpgradeable` is an abstract contract that helps integrate the `TeleporterRegistry` into a dapp.
 The dapp contract can inherit `TeleporterUpgradeable`, and pass in the Teleporter registry address inside the constructor, for example in [ERC20Bridge](../ERC20Bridge.sol):

 ```solidity
 contract ERC20Bridge is